Dan Bailey (American football)

 Dan Bailey (born January 26, 1988) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for the Oklahoma State Cowboys and signed with the Dallas Cowboys as an undrafted free agent in 2011.
 Bailey spent seven years in Dallas, where he became the franchise's all-time leader in field goals made.
 Bailey also played for the Minnesota Vikings.

-Early years
+Early life

 Born in Oklahoma City, Bailey grew up in Mustang, Oklahoma, and attended Southwest Covenant School where he was an all-state, all-conference kicker and a first-team all-city punter (as selected by The Oklahoman), while playing eight-man football.

 As a senior, Bailey had 51 touchbacks in 61 kickoffs.
 He holds the high school state records for longest field goal (50 yards), most field goals in a season (seven) and career (14).
 Bailey was also an individual state champion golfer.
 He graduated from Southwest Covenant in 2007 and was named valedictorian.